Can Dogs Eat Peanuts? – Itsaboutdog

 • Mix eggs into the flour, then peanut butter.

-• Add water to the resulting mass, until the consistency of a stiff dough.
+• Add water to the resulting mass until the dough is consistent with a stiff dough.

 • Roll out the dough into a sheet.